Visual Roadmap

 Grid and Positioning

-Position Persistence: When you drag a node to a new position, the coordinates are saved to the database and persist across sessions.
+Position Persistence: When you drag a node to a new position, the coordinates are saved and persist across sessions.

 Editing and Permissions